yousif-alnaimi/JaffaCakesClassifier/README.md

 ## Importing

 These datasets are recorded separately into a cake csv and a biscuit csv in the `data` folder.
-These are imported into pandas DataFrames, duplicates removed from each, leaving 1479 biscuit recipes and 2804 cake recipes, then concatenated into one larger DataFrame.
+These are imported into pandas[[5]](#5) DataFrames, duplicates removed from each, leaving 1479 biscuit recipes and 2804 cake recipes, then concatenated into one larger DataFrame.
 The next step was to split these into a feature and label set, then to normalise the data in the feature set such that the features are proportions of recipes (i.e. the rows sum to one).
 Then the `train_test_split` occurs to give us separate datasets in an 80:20 ratio to give us insight later in the classification